 You will now be able to see all the available portals you can use with Walmart.

 Click on the miles, points, or cash back you prefer to earn.
-I generally value miles & points higher than cash back, because of the value I can squeeze from them!
-I’ll choose to shop at Walmart through the British Airways Mall.
+We generally value miles & points higher than cash back, because of the value you can squeeze from them.
+We’ll choose to shop at Walmart through the British Airways Mall.

 You will be immediately directed to the store page on the shopping portal you selected.
 Just click “Shop Now” (or whatever variant is on your preferred shopping portal).

 Then you’ll be prompted to enter your British Airways account details.

 The shopping portal will indicate that it’s taking you to the store website.

 You are now on the actual store website!
 Shop just like normal, and you’ll receive bonus miles, points, or cash back for your purchase.